paracrawl/cirrus-scripts/README.md

 - **SBATCH**: allows you to override which program is called for `sbatch` by the schedule function in `functions.sh`.
 Useful for debugging, i.e. calling it with `fake-sbatchs.sh` which will just run the task instead of scheduling it.
+When you "schedule" a step with `--interactive` it will apply this SBATCH override for you.

 Note that the configuration is imported during submission.
 It uses Slurm to pick up and transport the ENV to the eventual executed script.
 This way you can do